KTPx4/Nodejs_Reactjs_RetailStore/README.md

-# Retail Store by ASP.NET Core Razor Pages
+# Retail Store by Nodejs and Reactjs

 ## Overview